PocketSprite/8bkc-sdk/docs/hardware/fake.rst

  - No battery monitoring features.
 Battery voltage will always be reported as 3.6V.

-(Note: These limitiations also mean that the GB/SMS emulators can be cross-compiled to a devboard, but they will not be able to load any ROMs due to lack of an AppFs filesystem.)
+(Note: These limitiations also mean that the GB/SMS emulators can be cross-compiled to a devboard, but they will not be able to load any ROMs due to lack of an AppFs filesystem and as such will most likely crash.)